 The 60-week Associate of Applied Science Degree (AAS) in Culinary Arts was developed to provide the practical, as well as theoretical foundations essential for success in the foodservice and hospitality industry.
 The program was developed in response to student and employer demands.
 Students who earn the AAS degree credential are prepared to enter the industry with skills necessary to be employed in restaurants, hotels, catering companies, and a variety of other foodservice establishments.
 Examples of some job titles for graduates include Cook, Line Cook, Catering Assistant, Banquet Cook, Garde Manger, Baker, Roundsman and Prep Cook.
 The various titles of "chef" generally apply to more advanced roles in a professional kitchen (for example, Sous Chef, Executive Chef).
 The jobs mentioned are examples of certain potential jobs, not a representation that these outcomes are more probable than others.
-The AECSA does not guarantee employment or salary.
+AECSA does not guarantee employment or salary.

 The competencies mastered in this program deliver a comprehensive knowledge of foodservice preparation, operations, and management.
 Students study the culinary basics and advance to study foods and ingredients from around the world.
-The Farm to Table^{} Experience course provides an opportunity for students to work with local farmers and ranchers to discover and participate in delivering food from the farm to the customer.
+The Farm to Table Experience course provides an opportunity for students to work with local farmers and ranchers to discover and participate in delivering food from the farm to the customer.

 Culinary theory courses address specific subjects that professionals in the hospitality and foodservice industry need to succeed to their highest possible professional level such as restaurant operations and entrepreneurship courses.
-General education courses in technical writing, nutrition, mathematics, communication and history have an industry focus.
+General education courses in technical writing, nutrition, mathematics, communication, and history have an industry focus.
 The program ends with a required industry externship that allows students to gain functional knowledge by working in an approved food service establishment.
+With the exception of CU601 and CU701, courses for this residential program are delivered in-person at the campus.
+CU601 and CU701 require physical presence at an approved Externship site.